Children of Choba Primary School

 The emphasis at our school is on delivering a much higher quality education than is normally available in rural Tanzania.
 Our results so far have been excellent and prove that we are doing something out of the ordinary.
 In 2017 Choba came top of Pangani District out of 33 schools in the National Primary School Leaving Examinations.
 We also had 7 of our 27 students in the District top 10 for their gender, out of 1,121 students.
 All Choba students passed to go on to secondary school and we now have sponsors enabling 25 Choba graduates from our first 3 years to attend top quality private secondary schools.
-Choba Primary School has been consistently placed in the top 22% of Tanzania despite doing the exams in English and being in one of the least developed districts.
+Choba Primary School has been consistently placed in the top 20% of Tanzania despite doing the exams in English and being in one of the least developed districts.

 The school follows the Tanzanian Government National Curriculum.
 All the children study English, Kiswahili, Mathematics, Science, Information and Communication Technology (ICT), Vocational Skills and Physical Development and Sports (PDS).
 From Class 3 upwards they also learn History, Geography and Civics.
 The children play football, netball and volleyball and we have an excellent record in inter-school competitions.
 We also teach subjects not on the curriculum such as art, music, drama and debating.